kaiachain/kaia-docs/docs/misc/operation/chaindata-snapshot.md

 ## Downloads

 For efficiency, only batch pruned (state migrated) or live pruned database are provided.
-Read [Block Sync](../block-sync) for their concepts.
+Read [Storage Optimization](../../learn/storage/state-pruning.md) for their concepts.
 If you want a full database without neither pruning, or even archive data, perform a fresh full sync from genesis.

 | network | sync options | download |
 |-|-|-|